 This study followed a pilot true experimental research design.
 It included a control group (four rabbits) and two experimental groups (two rabbits each).
 Initially, all four rabbits served as the control group before being divided into two experimental groups of two rabbits each.
 The four rabbits were from the species of Oryctolagus cuniculus rabbits.

-Preparation of the Honeybee samples and the extraction in water and ethanol
+Preparation of the honeybee samples extraction in water and ethanol